eecs394-s18/moodtrack/README.md

 #### 6. Deploy the app to the App Stores:
 Follow the guide located on the expo website: [Deploying to App Stores](https://docs.expo.io/versions/latest/distribution/app-stores).

+## Front End Details
+This section details where the components of the application are stored for reference or modification.
+The HomeScreen component holds all of the user interface of the application and can be accessed at `client/screens/HomeScreen.js`.
+The submit button logic which handles disabled after a user logs their data can be accessed at `client/components/MoodButton.js`.